nsdf-fabric/NSDF_Tutorial/README.md

 ```
 Expected Output: `git version 3.12.0`

-* Verification of Docker Desktop
+* Verification of Docker Desktop: Before running any Docker commands, please, open the Docker Desktop application.
 ```
 # Check the Docker information installation
 docker info
 ```
 Expected Output:
-> Note: The numbers might change depending on your installation
+> Note: The numbers might change depending on your installation and more information can be displayed.
 ```
 Client:
  Version:    24.0.5